Query Details

 | project UserPrincipalName, IP, IPAddress, Country, VT, ResultType

-This KQL (Kusto Query Language) query is designed to analyze Azure VPN connection success logs and correlate them with Azure Active Directory (AAD) non-interactive user sign-in logs.
+This KQL query is designed to analyze Azure VPN connection success logs by extracting specific information and correlating it with Azure Active Directory (AAD) non-interactive user sign-in logs.
 Here's a simplified breakdown of what the query does:

 Jay Kerai